Lifesigns (Star Trek: Voyager): Reception and viewing guides

 In 2017, Den of Geek included this episode, along with "Meld", "Death Wish", and "Deadlock" from Season 2, for their abbreviated viewing guide for Star Trek: Voyager.

-In 2017, Den of Geek ranked actress Susan Diol as Denara Pel as the 4th best guest star on Star Trek: Voyager, for her acting performance in this episode and "Resolutions" (S2E25).
+In 2017, Den of Geek ranked actress Susan Diol as Denara Pel as the 4th best guest star on Star Trek: Voyager, for her acting performance in this episode and "Resolutions" (S 2: Ep 25).

 In 2021, SyFy said this was a "rewarding episode" for Torres, and it explores anger and forgiveness.